SorellaLabs/brontes/book/mev_inspectors/sandwich.md

 ### Step 4: Analyze Possible Sandwich Attacks

-#### Checking for pool overlap
+#### Pool Overlap Check

+Front-run and back-run transactions must swap on at least one common liquidity pool.

 <div style="text-align: center;">
  <img src="sandwich/overlap-check.png" alt="Sandwich Pool Overlap Check" style="border-radius: 20px; width: 600px; height: auto;">
 </div>

-1. Checks that the front run & back run transaction swap on at least one common liquidity pool.
-2. For each victim transaction (grouped by EOA), check the victim swaps overlap with pools or tokens from the frontrun and backrun transactions.
-If 50% of the victim swaps or transfers overlap with the frontrun and backrun transactions, the sandwich is confirmed.
-Otherwise, we return to the calculate sandwich function & will remove transactions.
+#### Victim Verification

+After confirming pool overlap, we validate interleaved transactions as victims:

+1. Group victim transactions by EOA to account for multi-step victim operations (e.g., approval and swap).
+2. An EOA is a victim if it:
+   - Swaps on the same pool and direction as the front-run
+   - Swaps on the same pool and opposite direction as the back-run

 <div style="text-align: center;">
  <img src="sandwich/victim-trade-overlap.png" alt="Victim Trade Overlap Check" style="border-radius: 20px; width: 600px; height: auto;">
 </div>

+A `PossibleSandwich` is confirmed if:

+- At least 50% of EOAs are considered victims
+- At least one complete sandwich is detected (e.g a victim swap overlaps with both front-run and back-run in pool & direction)

+If confirmed, we proceed to Step 5.
+Otherwise, we initiate recursive verification.

 #### Recursive Sandwich Verification

-For a sandwich that does not contain the necessary overlap we will recursively remove transactions from both the start & end of the possible sandwich to evaluate all possible combinations of transactions until we find a match.
+For unconfirmed sandwiches, we employ a recursive strategy to explore all possible transaction combinations:

 <div style="text-align: center;">
  <img src="sandwich/recursive-check.png" alt="Recursive Sandwich Split" style="border-radius: 20px; width: 600px; height: auto;">
 </div>

-Note:

-- Recursive search will stop after 6 iterations.
+1. The process stops after 6 recursive iterations.
+2. We apply two types of "shrinking":

    **Back Shrink**:

    - Remove the last victim set
-- Remove the backrun tx
-- Calculate Sandwich
+   - Use the last front-run as the new back-run
+   - Recalculate the sandwich (run step 4 on the new sandwich)

    **Front Shrink**:

    - Remove the first victim set
-- Remove the first frontrun tx
+   - Remove the first front-run transaction

-- **Transaction Collection**: Collects all relevant swap and transfer actions related to both attackers and victims.
-- **Overlap Verification**: Ensures that there is a significant overlap between the actions of attackers and the transactions of victims, confirming the presence of a Sandwich attack.
-- **Recursive Verification**: If initial checks are inconclusive, a recursive method removes transactions from consideration, re-evaluating potential sandwiches to find valid attack patterns.
+   - Retain the original back-run
+   - Recalculate the sandwich (run step 4 on the new sandwich)

+3. We continue this process as long as:
+   - There's more than one front-run transaction
+   - Victim sets aren't empty
+   - At least one victim has non-empty swaps or transfers

-### Step 5: Calculating the Sandwich PnL
+### Step 5: Calculate Sandwich PnL

-Now that we have identified a sandwich, we can easily calculate the PnL by calculating the balance deltas of the searcher addresses.
-This is the searcher revenue.
-We then calculate the searcher cost by summing the gas costs of all attacker transactions in the sandwich.
-The profit is the revenue minus the cost.
+For confirmed sandwiches:

+1. Calculate searcher revenue: Balance deltas of searcher addresses & sibling address (e.g piggy bank address) if applicable
+2. Calculate searcher cost: Sum of gas costs for all attacker transactions
+3. Profit = Revenue - Cost